slcheng/SMART/README.md

 * Total_Pending_Sectors
 * Unc_Soft_Read_Err_Rate

-The list of important SMART attributes is taken from recent studies of Google [1] and Backblaze [2].
+The list of important SMART attributes is taken from recent studies of Google [1], Backblaze [2] and Acronis [3].
 If an attribute exceeds the value of 1000 then it's counted as '1000 + log10(X - 999)'.

 The list of tracked attributes and rating calculation method can be discussed.
 Please suggest your ideas in "issues".